steam3d/MagicPods-Windows/README.md

 ## Translation
 [![Translation status](https://weblate.magicpods.app/widgets/magicpods-windows/-/multi-auto.svg)](https://weblate.magicpods.app/engage/magicpods-windows/)

-You can help to translate the MagicPods.
-Follow this guide [Add your native language](https://github.com/steam3d/MagicPods-Windows/issues/23).
+You can get MagicPods for free just help to translate the MagicPods.
+Follow this guide [Add your native language](https://github.com/steam3d/MagicPods-Windows/issues/23) to start.
+When you've finished translating, email MagicPods@outlook.com to get MagicPods activation code.

 ## Other headphones
 If you have powerbeats3, beatsx or beatsSolo3 please follow this guide [Help with supports new headphones](https://github.com/steam3d/MagicPods-Windows/issues/21) to provide extra information about them.
 It will help to understand if it is possible to add support these headphones to MagicPods.